jarviscanada/jarvis_data_eng_RuijieLi/core_java/grep/README.md

 ```

 ## Performance Issue
-1. For a big file (e.g. bigger than RAM, bigger than 20MB by default), the application will read it once chunk at once (could be 8kB depending on the implementation).
+1. For a big file (e.g. bigger than RAM, bigger than 20MB by default), the application will read it one chunk at a time (could be 8kB depending on the implementation).
 Once a chunk is processed, the result is appended to a file before moving on to the next chunk.
-2. Anything equal or smaller than 20MB or whatever the user specifies is read in one single chunk
+2. Anything equal to or smaller than 20MB or whatever the user specifies is read in one single chunk
 3. To avoid memory issues with reading the entire directory at once, the algorithm processes one file at a time.

 # Test